 More information is included under the topic Early Cahalent Notables in all our PDF Extended History products and printed products wherever possible.

-Migration of the Cahalent family to the New World and Oceana
+Migration of the Cahalent family

 A great wave of Irish migration occurred during the 19th century as a direct result of English colonial rule and tight-fisted absentee landlords.
 Many of these Irish immigrants boarded passenger ships bound for North America.
 Those who migrated early enough were given land in either British North America or the United States; those who came in the late 19th century were typically employed in industrial centers as laborers.
 At whatever age they undertook the dangerous passage to North America, those Irish immigrants were essential to the speedy development of the two infant nations to which they arrived, whether they broke and settled land, helped build canals, bridges, and railroads, or produced products for consumer consumption.
 An examination of immigration and passenger lists has uncovered a large number of immigrants bearing the name Cahalent or one of its variants: Johannes Cronin who settled in Philadelphia in 1738; followed by James Cronin in 1787; Charles, Cornelius, Daniel, Edward, Eugene, James, John, Michael, Patrick, Thomas, William Cronin, all settled in Philadelphia, Pennsylvania between 1817 and 1868.